filipinascimento/workshop-netviz/README.md

 ### **Installing dependencies**
 Now that the python environment is working, we need to install a few dependencies.
 This includes a collection of packages to handle networks, visualization libraries, auxiliary utilities, etc.

-To install the packages let's use `pip` and the pre-compiled list of depensendes from file `requirements-basic.txt` in this repository.
+To install the packages let's use `pip` and the pre-compiled list of dependencies from file `requirements-basic.txt` in this repository.

 #### basic requirements
 First let's install the basic dependencies: